ismailabashidze/astrolabe/CONTRIBUTING.md

-# Contributing to Astrolabe
+# Contributing to Zehna

-Thank you for your interest in contributing to Astrolabe!
+Thank you for your interest in contributing to Zehna!
 We welcome contributions from the community to help improve the project.

 ## Getting Started